- What is Business Aviation?

 The new legislation contains the following provisions:

-- The luxury tax applies only apply to non-Italian registered aircraft that spend more than 45 consecutive days in Italian territory.
-Any days the aircraft spends at an Italian maintenance facility do not count towards the 45 day allowance.
+- The luxury tax applies only apply to non-Italian registered aircraft that spend more than 6 months in Italian territory.
+Any days the aircraft spends at an Italian maintenance facility do not count towards the 6 month allowance.

 - Aircraft used in scheduled or non-scheduled commercial service are exempt from the luxury tax, but may be subject to the "aerotaxi" tax.

-- Non-Italian aircraft that spend more than 45 days in the country are subject to the tax on a pro-rata basis.
+- Non-Italian aircraft that spend more than 6 months in the country during a 12 month period are subject to the tax on a pro-rata basis.

 Annual Tax Rates